Chukak/search/README.md

 default-character-set = utf8
 ```

-In your django settings file:
+In your django configuration file:

 ```
 DATABASES = {